• New Page

 Sarah Duyshart’s spatial practice combines the practice of mark making and sound to create large immersive site-responsive architectural interventions.
 Originating in her drawings and practice of listening, Duyshart explores the intimate relationship between body and architecture.

-Installations to date include two tonne of flour sifting through suspended sieves in sync with the vibration of soundscapes composed of architectural field-recordings, over one hundred hand-turned pulleys recti-linearly coursing one kilometre of ‘line’ through floors, foundations and rafters of industrial buildings, and several metre humming columns of several hundred vibrating wires piercing into and out through rooms beyond head-height.
+Installations to date include two tonne of flour sifting through suspended sieves in sync with the vibration of soundscapes composed of architectural field-recordings, over one hundred hand-turned pulleys recti-linearly coursing one kilometre of ‘line’ through floors, foundations and rafters of industrial buildings, and humming columns of several hundred vibrating wires piercing into and out through rooms beyond head-height.

 Coming from a family of architects, Duyshart grew immersed in tracing-paper, experiencing the transformation of her father’s maquettes and sketches as she climbed through building timber frames.
 This birthed her current preoccupation with architectural plans, including those of archaeological ruins in desert landscapes, many of which she has walked through during her travels.